32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Engine

-It consists of three main parts: a heavy engine block, a casing that encloses all moving parts, and a detachable cylinder head.
+The engine has three main parts: a sturdy engine block, which houses all the moving components, and a removable cylinder head.

-In a gasoline engine, when the piston compresses the air and fuel mixture inside the combustion chamber, an explosion occurs, and the piston moves downward.
-This reciprocating motion repeatedly happens in the engine.
+In a gasoline engine, the piston compresses air and fuel mixture in the combustion chamber.
+This compression causes an explosion, pushing the piston downward.
+This back-and-forth (reciprocating) motion happens continuously.

-In between the engine and wheel, there is a transmission system present.
-It helps to change the car speed as per the requirement.
+Between the engine and wheels, there’s a transmission system that helps adjust the car’s speed as needed.

 All car engine parts